michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-10-unit-design.md

 ## Beyond Individual Assignments: Whole-Unit Design

 The previous chapters showed you how to create individual AI-enhanced assignments.
-But the real power of AI in education emerges when you design an entire unit—a complete semester's learning—with AI integration from the start.
+But the real power of AI in education emerges when you design an entire unit,a complete semester's learning,with AI integration from the start.

 This isn't about "adding AI" to an existing unit.
 It's about **redesigning with AI as a pedagogical partner**, creating learning experiences that weren't previously possible.

 This chapter walks through complete unit design using backwards design principles, showing you how to scaffold student learning from "first encounter with AI" to "competent professional use."

----
+,

 ## The Backwards Design Approach